diskoverdata/diskover-docs/source_files/system_readiness.md

 ### Windows System Readiness

-🚧 Instructions coming soon.
+🚧 Instructions to follow.
 Meanwhile, please note that Diskover currently only [supports Windows for indexers/workers]().

 ### Mac System Readiness

-🚧 Instructions coming soon.
+🚧 Instructions to follow.
 Meanwhile, please note that Diskover currently only [supports Mac for indexers/workers]().